BlueWallet wallet profile

 Customer support is often overlooked when choosing a wallet, but it matters the moment something goes wrong.
 A stuck transaction, a display glitch, or an authentication problem can become stressful fast when your money is on the line.
 Here is what to expect from BlueWallet's support options.

 Most self-custody wallets, BlueWallet included, operate with leaner support teams than centralized exchanges.
-This is partly by design - a self-custody wallet handles fewer things server-side, so there are fewer things that can go wrong on their end.
+BlueWallet uses a self-custody model, so its servers control fewer wallet functions.
+Fewer server-side functions can reduce some support issues.
 But when you do need help, the available channels matter.

 Typical support channels: